turingschool/curriculum/source/projects/jsblogger.markdown

   end
 ```

 The only new bit here is the `update_attributes` method.
 It's very similar to `Article.new` where you can pass in the hash of form data.
 It changes the values in the object to match the values submitted with the form.
-One differece from `new` is that `update_attributes` automatically saves the changes.
+One difference from `new` is that `update_attributes` automatically saves the changes.

 Now try editing and saving some of your articles.